Bird Song Composing at Home (Young Instrumentalists) >

 Bird song

 The French composer Olivier Messiaen was fascinated by bird song and used it in many of his compositions.
+You can watch his process HERE and listen below.

 More recently, composer Shiori Usui used bird song in her piece The Silent Forest composed in response to climate change.
 Here, in Dawn Chorus, the violin is asked to improvise using pitch and rhythm ideas: